apache/pekko-http/docs/src/main/paradox/routing-dsl/index.md

 ## Handling HTTP Server failures in the High-Level API

 There are various situations when failure may occur while initialising or running an Apache Pekko HTTP server.
-Akka by default will log all these failures, however sometimes one may want to react to failures in addition to them just being logged, for example by shutting down the actor system, or notifying some external monitoring end-point explicitly.
+Apache Pekko by default will log all these failures, however sometimes one may want to react to failures in addition to them just being logged, for example by shutting down the actor system, or notifying some external monitoring end-point explicitly.